-Guadalest is a little town, a jewel of the Costa Blanca, Alicante (Spain) .
-It has been declared a Historic Artistic site and its official name in Valencian is “El Castell de Guadalest”.
-In Spanish it would be “Castillo”.
-It is a beautiful town in the interior of the province of Alicante and what many ignore is that in 2015 the municipality became part of the “association of the most beautiful towns in Spain“and in 2016 in the “Federation of Towns Most Beautiful in the World”.
+It is a beautiful town in the interior of the province of Alicante and what many people ignore is that it is in 2015 the municipality became part of the “association of The most beautiful villages in Spain“and in 2016 in the “Federation of the Most Beautiful Villages in the World”.
 It is one of the most visited tourist attractions in the Valencian Community and that is saying a lot.
 Visiting Guadalest is a great plan even with the family.

-The town and the river that reaches the reservoir are called the Guadalest Valley, which includes 6 small towns near the Sierra de Aitana.
-These towns of a few hundred inhabitants are Benimantell (500 inhabitants), Confrides (250 inhabitants), Beniardà (230 inhabitants), El Castell de Guadalest (200 inhabitants), Benifato (124 inhabitants) and Abdet (98 hab.).
+The village and the river that reaches the reservoir, are named after the Guadalest Valley, which includes 6 villages near the Sierra de Aitana.
+These villages of a few hundred inhabitants are Benimantell (500 inhabitants), Confrides (250 inhabitants), Beniardà (230 inhabitants), El Castell de Guadalest (200 inhabitants), Benifato (124 inhabitants) and Abdet (98 inhabitants).
 A note, “Beni” means “son of” and comes from the Muslim, which gives us an idea of the history behind this area.

-We will start by saying that it is the perfect place for travelers looking for a getaway.
-Far from the image of the typical tourist sites, candidate for Rural Wonder 2019 and certified as one of the 59 most beautiful towns in Spain and one of the 400 most beautiful in the world.
+We will start the visit by saying that it is the perfect place for travelers looking for a getaway.
+Far from the image of the typical tourist sites, candidate for Rural Wonder 2019 and certified as one of the 59 most beautiful villages in Spain and one of the 400 most beautiful in the World.
 And you have it here, in Alicante, very close.

-Now we will explain the highlights by looking at the map of the town, since with photos and maps it is easier to explain what to see in Guadalest.
+We will now explain the highlights by looking at the map of the locality.
+With photos and maps it is easier to explain what to see in Guadalest.

-We go up the Costera de Gabriel Miró and we come across El Trinquet.
-We suppose that in its day there was a venue to play Pilota Valenciana and hence its name.
+We go up the Costera de Gabriel Miró and we find El Trinquet.
+We suppose that in its day there was an enclosure to play Pilota Valenciana and hence its name.

-If you want to visit the oldest in the Valencian Community you have the Trinquet de l’Abdet, in the Vall de Guadalest and dates from 1772.
+If you want to visit the oldest of the Valencian Community you have the Trinquet de l’Abdet, in the Vall de Guadalest and dates from 1772.

-After the short walk up, we arrive at the Portal de Sant Josep, dug into the rock itself and which is the door to the access tunnel to the historical-artistic complex.
+After the short walk uphill we reach the Portal de Sant Josep, dug into the rock itself and is the gateway to the tunnel access to the historic-artistic.

-As you go through the tunnel, you will feel that you are entering the 16th or 17th century.
-Just when you leave you will find the Casa de los Orduña.
+Passing through the tunnel you will feel like you are entering the XVI or XVII century.
+Just outside you will find the House of the Orduña family.

 - The entrance hall with religious paintings.